MatteoLC87/Sudoku_solver_Java/README.md

 Once the known numbers have been added, hitting the "solve" button will start the algorithm:
 - step 1: increment by 1 the first 0 (first unknown value, typically on the top left part of the sudoku) and checking if the resulting number is legal.
-  - If the resulting number is legal, repeat step 1 on the next unknown number.
+- step 2: check if the resulting number
+  - is legal, repeat step 1 on the next unknown number.
-  - if the resulting number is not legal but lower than 10, repeat step 1 on the same number.
+  - is not legal but lower than 10, repeat step 1 on the same number.
-  - if the resulting number is not legal as equal to 10, set it to 0 and repeat step 1 for the previous number.
+  - is not legal as equal to 10, set it to 0 and repeat step 1 for the previous number.
-- step 2: the process will end either setting the first number to 0 (no solution available) or finding the last (typically on the bottom right part if the sudoku) legal number     (solution found) and the result will be displayed.
+- step 3: the process will end either setting the first number to 0 (no solution available) or finding the last (typically on the bottom right part if the sudoku) legal number     (solution found) and the result will be displayed.

 In order to start the application, compile and run the SudokuSolverLauncher.java file.